taikatta/Mileston4-EggSellNT/README.md

 * As a user I would like to be able to view the site on any device I may have, including mobile, tablet, desktop.

-* As a user I would like to be able to search to find what I need.
+* As a user I would like to be able to search to a keyword to find what I need.

 * As a user I would like to read more details about a product after clicking on it.

-* As a user I would like to be able to find information about my previous order.
+* As a user I would like to be able to find information about my previous orders.

 * As a user I would like to search based on from which farm the eggs are coming from.